nimzi/FunctionalProgramming/README.md

 Well, in an OO scenario we would probably write a _Metric_ class that given a _Vector2_ would compute its length (or squaredLength).
 Makes sense!
 So, probably `squaredLength` method now needs to live on a _Metric_ object and maybe we write a another **convenience** method on the _Vector2_ that takes a metric as a parameter.
 Or maybe we should write just a function (thankfully Python allows writing just functions) that takes the two objects and produces a result.
 But let us take a step back and assume that we chose to use methods (as in OO) instead of functions.
 After all we love our dot notation for a reason.
 We can chain our calls and make long meaningful expressions of the form `obj.foo(arg).bar(anotherArg).zed(someOtherArg, andYetAnother)`.
 With *objects-by-default* mentality we are immediately faced with a decision on whether a _Metric_ object should feature the implementations specific to each type of geometric primitive or the primitive should just compute compute values based on a metric argument.
 In other words we need to decide a primary object from the secondary.
 Had we just used a function that took the two arguments we wouldn't have to contend with these **design** decisions.

-In addition, ML-style languages provide an interesting feature called **partial application** for functions which is related to the concept of *curried* functions which enables a peculiar way of writing the above scenario down.
+In addition, ML-style languages provide an interesting feature called **partial application** (think C++ bind built into a language) for functions which is cohesive with the concept of *curried* functions.
+The features enable a peculiar way of writing the above scenario down.

 ```F#
 type Vector2 = {x:float; y:float}